 When summer comes, it is hard to resist those plump, deep red cherries piled high at the market.
 But we can eat just so many, right?
 As delicious as they are, it gets a little tiresome spitting out all those pits!
 That's when a warm fruit crumble comes into play.
 Here, fresh, sweet cherries are the star of these individual desserts where the bubbling juicy fruit is covered with a crunchy, buttery brown sugar crumble studded with nuts.
 Top each crumble with vanilla ice cream for pure perfection.

-- In a medium saucepan, combine the pitted cherries, water, sugar, and cornstarch.
-Stir to blend and place the pan over medium heat.
-Bring to a simmer.
+In a medium saucepan, combine the pitted cherries, water, sugar, and cornstarch and stir to blend.
+Place the pan over medium heat and bring to a simmer.

-- Divide cherry mixture among the ramekins.
+Divide cherry mixture among the ramekins.

-- In a medium bowl, combine topping ingredients.
+In a medium bowl, combine topping ingredients.

-- Put ramekins in the preheated oven with a baking sheet on the rack below to catch drips.
+Put ramekins in the preheated oven with a baking sheet on the rack below to catch drips.
 Bake for 25 to 30 minutes, or until the topping is browned and the filling is bubbly.

 The best thing about fresh cherries is how they taste.
 The worst thing about fresh cherries is that we have to pit them.
 But there are some tricks to make this tedious job a little easier.
 There are some good cherry pitters on the market, but if you are not interested in another kitchen gadget not to worry; there are plenty of items you probably have in the house that will do the job just fine.
 One is a pastry tip (the metal piece that you put on the end of the pastry bag to pipe frosting).
 Place it tip-side-up on a cutting board and then push the cherry onto it—the pit should pop right out.
 You can also use a chopstick, pushing it in one end until the pit comes out the other.
 If the only tool you seem to have is a paperclip, that should work as well; unfold it once (keeping 2 curved ends) and push it inside the cherry, digging around until the pit comes out.